Kash’s Corner: Jan. 6 Detainees Facing Unfair Treatment in Detention, Including Solitary Confinement

 What's the reason given at the moment?

-Well, I think they'll say the DOJ and FBI will say we're resource constrained, It's a lot of video footage and we're trying to figure out a way to produce it.
+It's a lot of video footage and we're trying to figure out a way to produce it.

-I would say, having worked at the Department of Justice as a national security prosecutor, um, you have the most awesome resources on planet Earth to bear against the criminal prosecution.
+I would say, having worked at the Department of Justice as a national security prosecutor, you have the most awesome resources on planet Earth to bear against the criminal prosecution.

-And if you wanted to get that evidence in what it's been six months now to the defense attorneys, you could figure out a way.
+And if you wanted to get that evidence in, what it's been, six months now, to the defense attorneys, you could figure out a way.

-I've done cases where there have been not gigabytes, but whatever the word is above gigabytes worth of information in records and photography and video and all of that was produced to me when I was a public defender because they had the ability to do it.
+I've done cases where there have been not gigabytes, but whatever the word is above gigabytes worth of information in records and photography and video.

 So I don't believe that they don't have the ability to do it.

-I think they are choosing politically not to do it, which is to me the worst thing you can do in the criminal justice system.
+I think they are choosing politically not to do it, which is, to me, the worst thing you can do in the criminal justice system.

-Cash, there's also this element, this is another thing I've you know discovered over the last few years as well, is just these sort of kind of unbelievable power that prosecutors have within the justice system as it exists today.
+This is another thing I've discovered over the last few years as well, is just the sort of kind of unbelievable power that prosecutors have within the justice system as it exists today.

-Like in fact, most cases that from what I understand, I mean, like some like 96, 97% of cases are decided in pleas, not in trials, which is just not something that a lot of people are aware of.
+Like, in fact, most cases that, from what I understand, I mean, like some like 96, 97% of cases are decided in pleas, not in trials, which is just not something that a lot of people are aware of.

-At the federal level, you're right, over 95% of cases that are charged at the federal level are adjudicated by a plea agreement from the defense and the government.
+Over 95% of cases that are charged at the federal level are adjudicated by a plea agreement from the defense and the government.

 The prosecutors hold all the cards.

-They bring the charges, they have the evidence, they have to meet the evidentiary burden.
+They have to meet the evidentiary burden.

-And a lot of times defendants, especially indigent ones or ones that are being represented by a public defender, such as I was, they don't have the means to wait out a criminal proceeding for two, three years long.
+And a lot of times, defendants, especially indigent ones or ones that are being represented by a public defender, such as I was, they don't have the means to wait out a criminal proceeding for two, three years long.

-They don't want to, if they're being pretrial detained, they don't want to sit in jail for a month, six months, a year.
+They don't want to, if they're being pre-trial detained, they don't want to sit in jail for a month, six months, a year.

 So they cop a plea agreement.